Invasions of the British Isles: The Danish invasion of 1069–70

 Rebellions continued to occur in various parts of the country.
 William sent earls to deal with problems in Dorset, Shrewsbury and Devon while he dealt with rebels in the Midlands and Stafford.

-English alliance with the Scots (1070–1072)
+Anglo-Saxon alliance with the Scots (1070–1072)

-Edgar Ætheling, the last remaining male member of the English royal family, fled to Scotland, in 1068, seeking protection from their king, Malcolm III of Scotland.
+Edgar Ætheling, the last remaining male member of the House of Wessex, fled to Scotland, in 1068, seeking protection from their king, Malcolm III.
 Edgar sought Malcolm's assistance in his struggle against William.